A2osX/A2osX/.Docs/Command Guide.md

 | EDIT [filename] |

 The EDIT command allows the user to interactively read and edit standard text files in A2osX.
 If you do not specify a file name on the command line, you will be prompted to enter one when you save your work (control-S).
 Consult the help screen below for a list of the special keys that can be used while editing a file.

+>A note for the touch typists!: While EDIT is not a word processor, it still is one of the most complex programs included in A2osX.
+It does a lot!
+A side affect of this, and due to the lack of a keyboard buffer in the Apple //e, if you try to speed type while using EDIT some keystrokes may be dropped.
+This is most noticeable when using the AppleWin emulator set to 1.0 speed.
+Changing the emulator speed to at least 2.0 will significantly reduce or eliminate the dropped keys.

 ![](../.screen-shots/ScreenShot.EDIT.png)